 Today’s blog post comes from Jennifer Simnett, who is the Director of the Human Resources consultancy People in Places.
-She shares her thoughts on the type of people you will encounter on an assignment at an organisation.
+She shares her thoughts on the type of people you will encounter on an interim assignment at an organisation.

 Over 8 years of interim assignments, I have walked into a range of diverse situations with clients and colleagues during the first weeks of a new contract.
 Arriving in a new organisation where I’m unknown means that I’ve received the full spectrum of initial responses before staff get to know my leadership style and approach.
 Some of the characters I’ve encountered in the first days and weeks of an interim assignment may be recognisable to you…..